Reinforcement Teaching: Environment and Baseline Specification

 \subsection{Supervised Learning}

 We describe the classification datasets used by the student.
+Note that the teacher's action is a relative change in the step size, so we also append the current step-size for all state representations.

-\textbf{Synthetic Clustering}: At the beginning of each episode, we initialize a student neural network with 2 hidden layers, 128 neurons and relu activations.
+\textbf{Synthetic Classification}: At the beginning of each episode, we initialize a student neural network with 2 hidden layers, 128 neurons, and relu activations.
 The batch size is 64.
 For each episode, we also sample data $x_{i} \sim N(\mathbf{0},\mathbf{I})$, $i = 1,\dotso,1000$ and $\mathbf{0} \in \mathbb{R}^{10}$ and $\mathbf{I}$ is the identity matrix.
 Each $x_{i}$ is labelled $y_{i} \in {1,\dotso, 10}$ according to its argmax $y_{i} = \argmax x_{i}$.
 For each step in the environment, the student neural network takes a gradient step with a step size determined by the teacher.
 We use a relative action set, where the step size can be increased, kept constant or decreased.
 This problem was designed so that the default step size of the base optimizer would be able to reach the termination condition within the 200 time steps allotted in the episode.
-Exploration is not a requirement to solve this problem, as we are primarily evaluating the state representations for Reinforcement Teaching and the quality of the resulting policy.\\ \begin{itemize} \item SGD Variant: Termination condition based on performance threshold of $m^* = 0.95$, max steps is 200. \item Adam Variant: Termination condition based on performance threshold of $m^* = 0.99$, max steps is 400. \end{itemize}
+Exploration is not a requirement to solve this problem, as we are primarily evaluating the state representations for Reinforcement Teaching and the quality of the resulting policy.\\ \begin{itemize} \item SGD Variant: Termination condition based on performance threshold of $m^* = 0.95$, max steps is 200. \item Adam Hard Variant: Termination condition based on performance threshold of $m^* = 0.99$, max steps is 400. \end{itemize}

-\textbf{Synthetic Neural Network Transfer Gym}: At the beginning of each episode, we initialize a student neural network with 2 hidden layers, 128 neurons and relu activations.
+\textbf{Neural Network Training Gym}: At the beginning of each episode, we initialize a student neural network with 2 hidden layers, 128 neurons, and relu activations.
 The batch size is 128.
 For each episode, we also sample data $x_{i} \sim N(\mathbf{0},\mathbf{I})$, $i = 1,\dotso,4000$ and $\mathbf{0} \in \mathbb{R}^{784}$ and $\mathbf{I}$ is the identity matrix.
-The data $x_i$ are classified by a randomly initialized labelling neural network $y_i = f^*(x_i)$.
-The labelling neural network $f^*$ has the same number of layers as the student's neural network but has 512 neurons per layer and tanh activations to encourage a roughly uniform distribution over the 10 class labels.\\
+The data $x_i$ are classified by a randomly initialized labeling neural network $y_i = f^*(x_i)$.
+The labeling neural network $f^*$ has the same number of layers as the student's neural network but has 512 neurons per layer and tanh activations to encourage a roughly uniform distribution over the 10 class labels.\\